Charles Neblett

 Charles "Chuck" Neblett (born 1941) is a civil rights activist best known for helping to found and being a member of The Freedom Singers.
+He wrote the movement song "If You Miss Me at the Back of the Bus".

 Early life and activism

 Neblett hails from Cairo, Illinois.
 He took an interest in the Civil Rights Movement from a young age.
 His first awareness of the Movement was noticing that the schools he and his fellow African Americans attended received inferior funding to white schools.
 When Emmett Till was murdered in 1955, the news profoundly affected Neblett.
 It was in light of this tragedy that he realized as an African American he "had no rights that white people would respect."
 He was the same age as Till at the time: fourteen.
 He knew then that he had to be a part of the Movement.
 "It was like I got religion."
 Neblett said.
 Neblett attended Southern Illinois University.
 There he had his first chances to be involved in fighting for Civil Rights when he was recruited by the Student Non-violent Coordinating Committee (SNCC).
 He met with success when he protested the discrimination in housing at the university.
 He took his complaints to the University President, and the President made changes the very next semester.
 Neblett said it was after this "I realized we could make a difference."